Where Can I Get Treatment?

-It is generally recommended that you visit your HIV or Sexual health Doctor every three (3) months to monitor your HIV health and to assess when treatment is needed (for more information see the section When Should I Start Treatment).
+It is recommended that you visit your HIV or Sexual health Doctor every three (3) months to monitor your HIV health and to assess when treatment is needed – research suggests that people with HIV should begin treatment regardless of their state of health.
+For more information about this, see the section When Should I Start Treatment.

 HIV treatment is a highly specialised medical issue that only specifically trained doctors can provide.
 Such doctors are called “S100 Prescribers” – a number of private and government clinics have resident S100 Prescribers within Queensland (and throughout Australia).